gruntwork-io/kubergrunt/README.md

 Some of the features of `kubergrunt` include:

-* configuring `kubectl` to authenticate with a given EKS cluster.
+* Configuring `kubectl` to authenticate with a given EKS cluster.
 Learn more about authenticating `kubectl` to EKS in the [eks-cluster module README](../eks-cluster/README.md#how-to-authenticate-kubectl).
-* managing Helm and associated TLS certificates on any Kubernetes cluster.
+* Managing Helm and associated TLS certificates on any Kubernetes cluster.
-* setting up Helm client with TLS certificates on any Kubernetes cluster.
+* Setting up Helm client with TLS certificates on any Kubernetes cluster.
 * Generating TLS certificate key pairs and storing them as Kubernets `Secrets` on any Kubernetes cluster.